 They toddled forth slowly like tiny, unmerciful drunkards.
-Their eyes were locked on Macie, and in their steady pursuit they resembled zombies after fresh meat.
-One by one they came, until all I could see of her was a bit of fur and eyes desperately looking for a way out.
-Soon a crowd of toddlers had engulfed her.
-Miniature hands grabbed at tufts of fur, trying to envelope Macie in a hug while looking around bewilderedly and questioningly babbling “Dog-gie?”
+Their eyes locked firmly on Macie, they resembled zombies after fresh meat in their relentless pursuit.
+One by one they engulfed her, until all I could see was a bit of fur and brown eyes desperately looking for a way out.
+Miniature hands grabbed at tufts of fur, trying to envelope Macie in a hug while looking around bewilderedly and questioning,“Dog-gie?”

 She’s lost to them, I remember distinctly thinking.
 They’re going to kill us all with their adorableness.